ghpetty/QuickVid/README.md

 QuickVid is a wrapper application for FFMPEG, a powerful open-source video and audio processing tool.
 FFMPEG is incredibly useful, but has a notoriously steep learning curve.
 This app allows the user to set various parameters interactively and then generates an FFMPEG command which is called from within MATLAB.
 It is designed for simple preprocessing of grayscale videos.

-Requirements:
+Requirements:/n
-MATLAB 2021a or newer
+- MATLAB 2021a or newer
-FFMPEG 2021-04-09 or newer (not tested on all newer versions of FFMPEG) QuickVid has so far only been tested on Windows 10.
+- FFMPEG 2021-04-09 or newer (not tested on all newer versions of FFMPEG)
+- QuickVid has so far only been tested on Windows 10.
-Currently supports processing of mp4, avi, and mkv files.
+- Currently supports processing of mp4, avi, and mkv files.
 All outputs are formatted to mp4.

-Installation:
+Installation: /n
-After setting up FFMPEG, download all files in this repository and add them to your MATLAB path.
+- After setting up FFMPEG, download all files in this repository and add them to your MATLAB path.

-Getting Started:
+Getting Started: /n
-Start QuickVid.app by typing QuickVid in the command line OR
-Right-click QuickVid.mlapp in the file explorer and select "Run"
+Start QuickVid.app by typing QuickVid in the command line or Right-click QuickVid.mlapp in the file explorer and select "Run"

 Once the app is running, click "Load Video" in the upper left corner.
 Use the file navigator to select a video file.